Connection, Trust, and Love The Difference Between Espoused Values and Deep Emotion

 The soft skills that I refer to often can be incorporated into branding using hard skills.
 Having products that are emotive and meet customers’ emotional needs amy sound a bit weird, but do you not prefer to deal with people you instinctively like?
 I don’t know if it is particular to my local franchise of Valvoline Instant Oil Change, but the experience of dealing with them leads to me complimenting them at every visit.
 The corporate website says, “we love what we do,” which is not an easy claim to manifest.

 The founder of a new venture needs soft skills, like empathy, if she wants to move fast.
 Moving fast without empathy will trip an entrepreneur, the moment she walks into the loan officer’s office seeking a bank loan.
 So personal branding will tend to be an unexpressed behavior characteristic of the successful entrepreneur.
+Another vital soft skill that is actually hard: storytelling.
+It sounds like kid-stuff, but it is not.
+Make a start by reading my short post on Startup Storyboarding.
+It tells you how to construct the story.
+If this makes sense, graduate to my eBook: Founders Are Storytellers: be convincing wherever you are.

 The successful entrepreneurs of the new economy are demonstrating through their business behavior that the negative connotations of the word ‘entrepreneur’, that prevailed when I started work in the 1960s, are gone.
 Today’s entrepreneurs are indeed changing the world for the better, one venture at a time.